OnurOksuz59005/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 *Figure 2: Trajectories for different launch angles (15°, 30°, 45°, 60°, 75°) showing the parabolic paths.*

+This graph shows the actual paths taken by projectiles launched at different angles.
+Each colored line is a different launch angle.
+Notice how:

+- Lower angles (15°, 30°) create flatter paths that don't go very high
+- The 45° angle (middle path) goes the farthest distance
+- Higher angles (60°, 75°) make the projectile go higher but land closer to the starting point

+The path of any projectile follows these equations:

+$x = (v_0 \cos\theta)t$

+$y = (v_0 \sin\theta)t - \frac{1}{2}gt^2$

+Where $x$ and $y$ are the horizontal and vertical positions, $t$ is time, $v_0$ is initial velocity, $\theta$ is launch angle, and $g$ is gravity.

 ### Effect of Initial Velocity

 ![Effect of Initial Velocity](./images/range_vs_velocity.png)

 *Figure 3: Effect of initial velocity on the range for a fixed launch angle of 45°.*

+This graph demonstrates how launch speed affects distance.
+When launching at the optimal 45° angle, throwing or shooting something faster makes it go much farther.
+In fact, doubling the speed makes the projectile go four times as far!

+For the optimal angle of 45°, the range formula simplifies to:

+$R = \frac{v_0^2}{g}$

+This quadratic relationship ($R \propto v_0^2$) explains why doubling the initial velocity quadruples the range.

 ## Error Analysis